-During the year ended 31 March 2021, the Group had certain transactions with related parties as defined under the applicable accounting standard.
+During the Reporting Year, the Group had certain transactions with related parties as defined under the applicable accounting standard.
 Those related party transactions that also fell under the definition of "connected transactions" or "continuing connected transactions" (as the case may be) in Chapter 14A of the Listing Rules and were not subject to the related disclosure requirements in this Annual Report.
 Details of the related party transactions are set out in note 36 to the consolidated financial statements.